-Proactively establishing a trust within your estate plan to provide for the future accommodation and care needs of your young child.
+We proactively establish trusts to provide for the future accommodation & care needs of your young child.

-Exploring ways to contribute to a disabled family member's care through gifting concessions, without affecting your Age Pension.
+We advise on contributing to a disabled family member's care through gifting concessions without affecting your Age Pension.

 Guardians & Carers

-Seeking legal and financial structures to formalise the ongoing care and financial support for a person with a severe disability in your care.
+We help formalise the ongoing financial support & care for a person with a severe disability in your care.

 Executors of Estates